-Boats fleeing Grenada should not try to anchor in Chagaramus.
+If a hurricane approaches Grenada flee south to Trinidad.
+Do not try to anchor in Chagaramus.
 The anchorage is crowded, the holding poor and the anchorage is subject to a reversing tide.

 All too many boats in Grenada, will decide to stay in Grenada in one of the so called hurricane holes.
 Egmont inner harbour, and Calivigny Harbor will probably be jammed with boats, many poorly moored that will drag onto other boats damaging or sinking both boats.
 Result another disaster confirming my claim that there is no such thing as a hurricane hole in the Eastern Caribbean.

 If you disregard my advise and decide to try and shelter in one of the so called hurricane holes, bring plenty of line, short lengths of chain to secure the lines to the anchors, bring spare anchors the biggest you can find.

 Read Surviving Klaus for instructions as to how to make big danforths easy to stow until needed.
 Then go to the marine supply store and buy numerous extra BIG fenders.
 I recommend extra BIG fenders as secured in an over crowded hurricane hole it is almost inevitable that even if you stay in place someone will drag down on you.

 To repeat, head south two days before the hurricane is to hit, remember what the famous Confederate Cavalry General General Bedford Forrest said when asked how he operated behind the Union lines and never got caught by the Union Cavalry chasing him

 “ I was where they ain't”

 Similarly, to survive hurricanes be where they ain't!!!!!